SIMULIA Abaqus Performance Article

 Small adjustments here can improve performance and solution robustness at the same time.

-5) Choose the right approach: Abaqus/Standard vs Abaqus/Explicit
+Choose the Right Approach: Abaqus/Standard vs Abaqus/Explicit

-• Abaqus/Standard is often effective for many quasi static problems when convergence is expected
+Abaqus/Standard is often effective for many quasi-static problems when convergence is expected.

-• Abaqus/Explicit is often preferred for severe contact, complex events, or highly nonlinear behavior that is difficult to converge in Standard
+Abaqus/Explicit is often preferred for severe contact, complex events, or highly nonlinear behavior that is difficult to converge in Standard.

 For quasi-static analyses in Explicit, methods such as load rate selection and mass scaling can reduce run time, but they must be used responsibly.
 Always verify that the physics remain valid, for example by monitoring energy balance and confirming that dynamic effects are not dominating the response.

 Abaqus can slow down significantly when the job relies heavily on disk I/O instead of memory.
+CPU count can also reduce run time, but only if the model allows the problem to scale well.

 • Ensure sufficient RAM is available for the job